 The 36th (2018) survey unsurprisingly, showed a further decline in numbers, well below average with game bird species - many unique to our country - low by order of magnitude.

 The 37th survey showed significant long term declines in all major indices.
 Wetland area index was the lowest ever recorded since surveys began.
 There was little if any breeding, with swans and ibis accounting for 97% of what little there was.

-Previous Labor governments cancelled native waterbird shooting seasons for less dire cirumstances.
+Previous Labor governments have cancelled native waterbird shooting seasons for less dire circumstances.

 The Andrews Labor government continues to allow native waterbird shooting despite the worst environmental conditions ever recorded and little if any data of the impact of duck shooting to protected species..